Because you want to take your hippie game to the next level…

-Your kombucha is ready when you like the flavor (seven days for mine).
+Your kombucha is ready when you like the flavor (around seven days for mine).
 At that point, you can drink it, bottle it plain or bottle it with flavorings.

-If you have questions about kombucha, these posts will help:
+If you have questions about kombucha, you will find help here:

 - The Mother of All Ferments: Kombucha